aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/README.md

 ### Cost

-NOTE: The cost breakdown does not include CloudWatch

 _You are responsible for the cost of the AWS services used while running this Guidance.
 As of August 2025, the cost for running this Guidance with the default settings in the US East (N. Virginia) region is approximately:_

-- $58.20 per month for Data Lake Mode w/ Firehose Batching
+- $87.23 per month for Data Lake (Hive Table)
-- $107.16 per month for Data Lake Mode w/ Kinesis Data Streams
+- $49.38 per month for Data Lake (Iceberg Table)
-- Between $200.40 (4 hour runtime) - $1115.40 (24 hour runtime) per month for Redshift Mode assuming 4 RPU
+- $260.51 for Amazon Redshift
-- + $<575.93> (or $<526.97> if already using Kinesis Data Streams) per month if real-time is enabled
+- \+ $771.47 per month if real-time analytics are enabled
+    - **NOTE:**  Redshift also requires the use of Kinesis data streams which is a $69.30 overlapping cost to be subtracted if both are enabled.

-Note: Redshift becomes more cost-effective when scanning large data volumes per query (>10GB data scanned for a single query) coupled with frequent queries
+**NOTE:** Redshift becomes more cost-effective when scanning large data volumes per query (>10GB data scanned for a single query) coupled with frequent queries

+_We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
+Prices are subject to change.
+For full details, refer to the pricing webpage for each AWS service used in this Guidance._

+### Sample Cost Table

+The following table provides a sample cost breakdown for components in the guidance in the US East (N. Virginia) Region for one month.

 Assuming the following variables:
 - Processing 259.2 million events per month = 100 events per second